Skip to main content

 Issue:

-Whether to approve on first reading, and forward to second reading, the Ordinance adopting the 2026 utility rates and general facilities charges.
+Whether to approve on second reading, the Ordinance adopting the 2026 utility rates and general facilities charges.

 Staff Contacts: